-Obviously, given my comments above, I take a highly critical stance with regard to diagnosis.
-But it would only be mostly true to say that I’m “anti-diagnosis.”
+Obviously, given our comments above, we take a highly critical stance with regard to diagnosis.
+But it would only be mostly true to say that we’re “anti-diagnosis.”
 There a few, rare instances where diagnosis may become a part of the therapeutic dialogue:

-In both of these cases where I may choose to include diagnosis in the therapeutic conversation, this is done creatively and with caution and respect.
-Whether the diagnosis is a welcome addition or dreaded, I never allow it to determine the course of our work together.
-I take pains not to relate to patients as problems, or to relate to the challenges they’re having as simply a function of a category in which they’ve been placed.
+In both of these cases where we may choose to include diagnosis in the therapeutic conversation, this is done creatively and with caution and respect.
+Whether the diagnosis is a welcome addition or dreaded, we never allow it to determine the course of our work together.
+We take pains not to relate to patients as problems, or to relate to the challenges they’re having as simply a function of a category in which they’ve been placed.

-Nor do I limit the scope of our work to those matters that fit neatly into that box.
-For example, in the case of depression, I do not assume that the sole focus of our therapy will be on matters related to mood; depression (and anything else one’s challenged by) is a complicated matter and growth, in my opinion, demands making broad changes in how we’re living our lives.
+Nor do we limit the scope of our work to those matters that fit neatly into that box.
+For example, in the case of depression, we do not assume that the sole focus of our therapy will be on matters related to mood; depression (and anything else one’s challenged by) is a complicated matter, and growth, in my opinion, demands making broad changes in how we’re living our lives.

 Making up our own diagnoses